sfalmo/rasp-from-scratch/README.md

 ### Adapt to your own region

-You can easily provide your own region by providing a region folder similar to `TIR` (which is the region I use) and rerunning the previous `docker build` command with `--build-arg region=<your region folder>`.
+You can easily adapt the setup to your own region by providing a region folder similar to `TIR` (which is the region I use) and setting the name of this folder in `.env`.
 Remember to also change some region specific aspects of the NCL scripts located in `rasp/GM`.

 You need the following data in your region folder:
  - `namelist.wps` for WPS which is used to set up the domain once and pre-process meteorological data before every run
  - `namelist.input` for WRF with all run-specific settings considering numerics, physics options,...
- - A symlink named `Vtable` to the Variable Table filename you want to use for your GRIB files.
+ - A symlink named `Vtable` to the variable table filename you want to use for your GRIB files.
 For example, if you force your WRF run with GFS data, do `ln -s Vtable.GFS Vtable`.
-The actual table file does not have to exist on your host machine, it will be provided by the WRF image for common data sources.
+The actual table file does not have to exist on your host machine, it will be provided by WRF for common data sources.

 If you use non-stock geog data (e.g. SRTM):
  - Your custom `GEOGRID.TBL`